DoctorKhan/The-Human-Experiment-Book/src/20_part_control/19_human_engine_conquest.md

 - **Rapid spread**: The same pattern repeated across Western Europe with mechanical precision

 "The people who built Stonehenge—a culture that had lasted for over a millennium—were almost entirely wiped out," Dr. Vasquez continued.
 "Their genetic signature virtually disappears from the archaeological record.
 This wasn't conquest; it was genocide."

+## The First Human Kings

+*Dr. Chen leaned forward.
+"But who were these Bell Beaker people?
+What drove them to such systematic destruction?"*

+*Dr. Vasquez pulled up genetic lineage charts.
+"The leaders of the Bell Beaker expansion were the first of these new **human kings**.
+They were ambitious warlords of the **Yamnaya** lineage, who saw in the **Reges'** ideology a perfect justification for their own conquests.
+Their authority came not from hybrid blood, but from their total alignment with the new world order."*

+*She pointed to the archaeological evidence.
+"Their brutal replacement of the Neolithic peoples was the first great act of the Age of Kings: a campaign to secure their own power by proving themselves the most loyal and effective agents of the absent gods."*

+## The Divine Right Motivation

+*Dr. Morrison studied the data.
+"But what motivated them?
+Why such complete destruction?"*

+*"These were kings haunted by a crisis of legitimacy," Dr. Vasquez explained.
+"Unlike the heroes of old, they could not claim to be the literal sons of gods.
+Their power, therefore, had to be proven through action.
+Their conquests were a brutal form of worship, a performance designed to demonstrate their worthiness to their invisible masters."*

+*"By eradicating the last traces of the Gardener-influenced cultures, they were not just seizing land; they were cementing their **divine right to rule**.
+They were establishing a new political reality: power no longer flowed from inherent divinity, but from perfect obedience to the divine system."*

 The room fell silent as the magnitude of the data sank in.
 Dr. Rodriguez spoke quietly: "But what was it like for the people who lived through it?
 What did it feel like to watch your entire world disappear?"